 So if you’re tempted to pry into someone’s personal love life, I implore you to stop.
 If there’s ever anything to tell, it will be obvious.
 Here’s an alternative question: What’s the last thing you did or bought purely to treat yourself?

 Again, let me ask that we offer each other a great deal of grace.
-We will all ask questions that unintentionally hurt another person or put us in a position for which we weren’t prepared.
+We will all ask questions that unintentionally hurt another person or put us in a position we weren’t prepared for.

-All of that is just to say that our “innocent” questions—our attempts at small talk—can actually unearth answers that are heavy and hard.
-It’s going to happen to all of us.
-We’ll be the unintentionally hurtful questioner one day and the wounded person being questioned on another.
+All of that is just to say that our “innocent” questions can actually unearth answers that are heavy and hard.
+And it’s going to happen to all of us.
+We’ll be the unintentionally hurtful questioner one day and the wounded person being questioned another day.
 Each is a learning moment.

-When you stumble upon a question you shouldn’t have asked or should have asked with more compassion prepared, give the course of the conversation back to the other person in the wake of the unearthed hurt.
-You can ask if he or she would like to talk about it, but don’t force.
+When you stumble upon a question you shouldn’t have asked or should have asked with more compassion, give the direction of the conversation back to the other person.
+You can ask if they would like to talk about it, but don’t force it.
 Don’t make it about you or your unsolicited solutions.
-Get prepared to just sit in sad silence as a companion to his or her grief.
-And don’t be offended if he or she opts to leave.

 If you remember nothing else, remember to think before you ask.
 And pose your questions with love, genuine interest, and copious amounts of compassion.